-- Community Image: There have been significant investments and strategies deployed to address community image improvement through beautification efforts and combatting blight. - Community Connection: The Citrus Heights community is reconnecting through city-sponsored events and community-facing grants and programs that bring residents together and facilitate greater connection. - Economic Development: Increased business attraction and focused efforts to facilitate redevelopment. - Infrastructure: Enhanced engineered pothole repair operations have been deployed, along with gearing up City policies and staff resources to address long-standing infrastructure needs.
+- Community Image: There have been significant investments and strategies deployed to address community image improvement through beautification efforts and combatting blight. - Community Connection: The Citrus Heights community is reconnecting through citysponsored events and community-facing grant and programs that bring residents together and facilitate greater connection. - Economic Development: Increased business attraction and redevelopment efforts and focused efforts to facilitate redevelopment. - Infrastructure: Enhanced engineered pothole repair operations have been deployed, along with gearing up city policies and staff resources to address long-standing infrastructure needs.